ales-tsurko/mosquito/README.md

 Also, **libcsound64** (or **CsoundLib64.framework** on macOS) should be installed in your system.
 If it's not in `PATH`, specify `CSOUND_LIB_DIR`.

-You'll find more details for installing/building Csound library in [Csound's repo](https://github.com/csound/csound).
+You'll find details for installing/building Csound library in [Csound's repo](https://github.com/csound/csound).